dhoerl/NSOperation-WebFetches-MadeEasy/README.txt

 UPDATES:

+  3.0 (04/20/13) Major Change
+    - Apple documentation on Concurrent NSOperations has changed over the years, and now it does not recommend using a Concurrent operation for what this project does.
+Thus, NSOperation-WebFetches-MadeEasy was converted to use "plain-ole" NSOperations, which simplified the code even more.
+    - Use 'setThreadPriority:', available within each Operation, to modify the NSThread's priority to reflect what is set in OperationsRunner.

   2.0 (04/11/13) Improvements
     - switched from using keyValue observing of "isFinished" to the newer NSOperation's completionBlock, which simplified the code and reduced its size